DataDog/hiring-engineers/answers.md

           }
 ```

-Definition for `my_metric` with the Rollup function applied to average all values for the past hour.
+Definition for `my_metric` with the Rollup function applied to sum all values for the past hour.

 ```
           "definition": {